-Responsible Party: Community Development Funding: General Fund Timeframe: Review and revise No Net Loss Tracking process by April 2025, annually review Pipeline Projects and at the mid-term evaluate progress towards competition and if additional actions are necessary, complete additional actions within one year.
+Timeframe: Review and revise No Net Loss Tracking process by April 2025, annually review Pipeline Projects and at the mid-term evaluate progress towards competition and if additional actions are necessary, complete additional actions within one year.

 Quantified Objective: Facilitate the development of 7,466 units of housing, including 1,475 units affordable to very low-income households, 775 units affordable to low-income households, 1,385 units affordable to moderate-income households, and 3,831 units affordable to above moderate-income households.

 PROGRAM 1-5 USE OF SITES IN PREVIOUS CYCLES.
-Pursuant to Government Code Section 65583.2(c), any nonvacant sites identified in the prior 5th Housing Element Cycle or vacant sites identified in two or more consecutive planning periods shall be provided by-right development (without discretionary review) when at least 20 percent of the units in the proposed development are affordable to lower-income households (extremely low, very low, or low-income).
+Pursuant to Government Code Section 65583.2(c), any nonvacant sites identified in the prior 5th Housing Element Cycle or vacant sites identified in two or more consecutive planning periods shall be provided by-right development when at least 20 percent of the units in the proposed development are affordable to lower-income households.
 Parcels in Mountain House that have been inventoried to meet the lower-income RHNA will be rezoned to allow projects by right when at least 20 percent of the units proposed are affordable to lower-income households within six months of Housing Element adoption.
-The County will commit to updating all required Development Code and General Plan provisions and will continue to monitor sites moving forward.
+The County will continue to monitor sites moving forward.

-Responsible Party: Community Development Funding: General Fund Timeframe: Within six months of adoption of the Housing Element.
-By-right provisions will take effect upon adoption of the Housing Element.
+Timeframe: Within six months of adoption of the Housing Element.